SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Reproducibility Statement

-We here analyze the classification accuracy of the vision-language model (VLM) used in both robotic experiments.
-Since the predicates are generated on the fly by the VLM, we do not have the ground truth values for them, and thus we must verify if the truth values match the images manually. \paragraph{Per-predicate Classification Evaluation.} Since predicates are originally lifted and can be grounded with different combinations of objects, we first define a classification over a low-level state of a grounded predicate as correct if (1) all parameters appear in the scene (if the predicate is not nullary) and (2) the truth value of the predicate match the low-level state specified by the image input.
-Then, we define a classification of a lifted predicate over a low-level state as correct if all of its grounded instances are classified correctly over that state. \paragraph{Results and Analysis.} Over all predicates, the classification accuracy is $86.7\%$ for the Franka experiment, and $98.5\%$ for the bimanual Kuka experiment.
-Compared to the planning performance reported for both experiments, the classification accuracy is generally much higher.
-One reason for this mismatch is that, due to the rigidity of symbolic planning, even flipping the truth value of a single predicate can lead to a planning failure.
-To support this claim, we found specific poorly performing predicates that hinder the planning task the most, and we provide more quantitative results in the next paragraph. \paragraph{Per-predicate Accuracy.} The learned symbolic model of the Franka experiment contains $6$ predicates, which have $11$ possible grounded instances.
+\paragraph{Per-predicate Accuracy} The learned symbolic model of the Franka experiment contains $6$ predicates, which have $11$ possible grounded instances.
 The learned symbolic model of the bimanual Kuka experiment contains $12$ predicates, which have $13$ possible grounded instances.
 We evaluate per-predicate accuracy for both in Table~\ref{tab:franka_predicate_accuracy} and Table~\ref{tab:dorfl_predicate_accuracy}.
 From the results of the Franka experiment, we identify the two predicates, $\mathtt{gripper\_empty}$ and $\mathtt{holding}$, that caused all planning failures, and they fail almost simultaneously due to their semantic correlation.
 With further investigation, we found that the misclassifications were induced by a single object, $\mathtt{Sponge}$, which is possibly due to the color of the object and the background being too similar.
 In the bimanual Kuka experiment, it is $\mathtt{coated}$ (if the knife has peanut butter on it) that caused most of the planning failure, likely caused by the lighting conditions.
 These observations suggest the accuracy of VLM is a limiting factor, and resolving them poses a promising path to improving the performance of \sys{}.